DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 Your Brain's Reward Center: Hacked by a Cupcake

-Physical activity especially of a rigorous nature prompts neuro-genesis and neuro-plasticity, which contributes to healing in the brain's frontal cortex and reward center. each exertion changes gene expression through out the entire spectrum of the metabolic syndrome, augmenting brain health and healing from the addictive process .
+Physical activity especially of a rigorous nature prompts neuro-genesis and neuro-plasticity, which contributes to healing in the brain's frontal cortex and reward center. each exertion changes gene expression through out the entire spectrum of the metabolic syndrome, augmenting brain health and healing from the habitual process .

-Similarly, we believe that hypnotherapy like transcendental meditation has been shown to epigenetically turn off inflammatory gene groups, while turning on genes responsible for increasing neurogenesis making both activities important for long-term recovery from addictions of any kind.
+Similarly, we believe that hypnotherapy like transcendental meditation has been shown to epigenetically turn off inflammatory gene groups, while turning on genes responsible for increasing neurogenesis making both activities important for long-term recovery from habits of any kind.

 On previous weekends we have looked at the power of "WHY" here the "WHY" comes into its own.